 Unlike many other states, you don’t need a medical card to get cannabis in Texas.
 Simply Register on our website, choose the state of Texas, and we’ll connect you with a licensed cannabis doctor online, from the comfort of your home.
 Your doctor will evaluate your condition and discuss potential treatment options.
 If your physician determines cannabis is right for you, they will register you with Compassionate Use Registry of Texas (CURT).

-The Maryland Medical Card renewal process can be done 100% online.
+The Texas Medical Card renewal process can be done 100% online.

 How To Get Your Card In Texas

 Texas does not provide medical ID cards at all.
 Patients do not need a written prescription since the physicians enter the prescription into CURT for the Dispensary to validate.
 The initial evaluation visit costs $159, which will not be charged if your doctor believes that your online visit failed to qualify you for medical cannabis.
 Proof of ID and the last 5 digits of your social security number are required to purchase your medicine.

 Wondering how to get your Texas medical cannabis and CBD products?
 Want to know if you can get a medical cannabis card in Texas?
 Check out this FAQ and learn more about the process and the requirements.